mkloubert/vs-remote-debugger/README.md

 New index: 1
 log This is a log message for entry nr.
 1
 Add log for 1
+log This is a 2nd log message for entry one
+Add log for 1
 ```

 `history` displays the logs of one or more entry: